Concordium/concordium.github.io/source/testnet/references/manage-accounts.rst

 - the account has :ref:`staked<glossary-staked-amount>` some (or all) of the public balance in order to become a baker
-- some of the public balance is locked-up because it was received via a :ref:`transfer with schedule<glossary-transfer-with-schedule>`
+- some of the public balance is locked up because it was received via a :ref:`transfer with schedule<glossary-transfer-with-schedule>`

 The locked-up balance can only be staked, but it can not be used for payment of